 Building on the strategies for Europe2020 and Innovation Union, the European Commission's current research and innovation framework programme, Horizon2020, recognises the role of ETPs as part of the external advice and societal engagement needed to achieve the programme’s objectives.

 SusChem has always been an open and inclusive organisation working for and with its stakeholder constituencies.
+SusChem stakeholders are representatives from the large Industry, SMEs, startups and Academia (Universities & RTOs).
 SusChem is not established as a formal legal entity and carries out its activities through its stakeholders.
 This encourages a highly collaborative approach.

 SusChem’s principal governance body is the SusChem Board, which manages SusChem’s overall strategy and activities.
-The activities of the board are supported by the SusChem Management Team, which works to implement the SusChem strategy.
-SusChem’s day-to-day activities and support for both the board and management team are provided by the SusChem secretariat based at Cefic in Brussels.
+The activities of the board are supported by the SusChem innovation team and the SusChem secretariat, based at Cefic (Brussels), working to implement the SusChem strategy and SusChem’s day-to-day activities.

-The network platforms meet prior to the SusChem Board and is governed by a NTP leadership team by one composed of three members elected once a year and with a rotating chair elected amongst the three members.
+The National Technology Platforms (NTPs) network is currently coordinated by the SusChem Secretariat and is governed by a NTP leadership team, composed of three NTPs members, elected once a year and with a rotating chair elected amongst the three members.
+The SusChem NTPs network meets regularly and feeds the national perspective on a number of European countries.
+This input is taken into account in the SusChem Board decision-making and in all SusChem activities and priorities.

-Every year, SusChem organises a major European Stakeholder event open to all stakeholders and to anyone with an interest in sustainable chemistry and innovation.
-In addition, we organise brokerage events during which we call for support in developing ideas and building consortia for EU funded projects.
+SusChem is a technology solutions provider but also a multi-stakeholder forum.
+Every year, SusChem organizes a major European Stakeholder event open to all stakeholders and to anyone with an interest in Sustainable Chemistry and innovation.
+In addition, SusChem organizes brokerage events, fostering the development of ideas and enabling the formation of consortia for EU funded projects.

 SusChem can draw on a wide range of expertise and resources in its stakeholders and associated networks.
 To deliver the ETPs’ objectives and formulate its programmes, working groups are formed that bring together specialists working on specific topics, covering different technology areas, innovation programmes and education and skills.